+971

 Derek Maxwell

-Eleven years embedded inside one of the US's largest privately held payment acquirers, first as CTO and then as CIO, building production infrastructure on GCP long before managed AI was a slide deck talking point.
-Vertex AI, AlloyDB, BigQuery, multi-model orchestration: not retrofitted, built in from commit one.
+Eleven years embedded inside one of the region's largest privately held payment processors, first as CTO and then as CIO, building production systems across payments, cloud infrastructure, enterprise data, pricing intelligence, and applied AI.
+Vertex AI, AlloyDB, BigQuery, GCP, and multi-model orchestration were not retrofitted as talking points.
+They were built into the work.